BattleCleaver/Encryption/README.md

 ### This code allows encrypting & decrypting a collection of files when the user first inputs the correct password.

-Follow these procedures to ensure the code to function correctly:
+Follow these procedures to ensure the code is functioning correctly:

 >**line 56, change the path of where your images are initially located for encryption;